alchemycodelab/module-two-notes/lecture-04-state-arrays-in-react.md

 ```

 ## useEffect Gotcha
-Try though I might, I cannot avoid showing you the weirdest bit of react: the `useEffect` dependenct array.
+Try though I might, I cannot avoid showing you the weirdest bit of react: the `useEffect` dependency array.
 Without it, we have a breaking bug:

 ### The bug
 - The problem: when I delete a movie from a filtered list, it does not delete from the view.
 That's because we render filtered movies, but we delete from all movies